 - e.
 Statute of Limitations Not Run on DSUE Amount Following First Spouse's Death.
 Sower v.
 Commissioner, 149 T.C.
-No. 11 (September 11, 2017) concluded, based on the clear words of §2010(c)(5)(B), that the statute of limitations does not run, following the first spouse's death, on the determination of the amount of the DSUE following the surviving spouse's death.
+No. 11 (September 11, 2017) concluded, based on the clear words of \$2010(c)(5)(B), that the statute of limitations does not run, following the first spouse's death, on the determination of the amount of the DSUE following the surviving spouse's death.
 The correct amount of the DSUE may be examined on the surviving spouse's estate tax return, even if that is years later. - f.
+Portability for State Estate Tax Purposes.
+Hawaii has recognized the portability concept for Hawaii state estate tax purposes from soon after portability was adopted for federal purposes.
+Maryland added state-level portability for its state estate tax in legislation enacted on April 5, 2018.
+(The exemption in Maryland is \$4.0 million in 2018 and \$5.0 million beginning in 2019.) - g.
 Planning Considerations.
-For a detailed discussion of planning considerations, including major factors in bypass planning versus portability, methods of structuring plans for a couple to maximize planning flexibilities at the first spouse's death, ways of using the first decedent-spouse's estate exemption during the surviving spouse's life, whether to mandate portability, whether to address who pays filing expenses to make the portability election, state estate tax planning considerations, and the financial impact of portability planning decisions, see Item 5 of the Current Developments and Hot Topics Summary (December 2015) found here and available at www.Bessemer.com/Advisor.
+For a detailed discussion of planning considerations, including major factors in bypass planning versus portability, methods of structuring plans for a couple to maximize planning flexibilities at the first spouse's death, ways of using the first decedent-spouse's estate exemption during the surviving spouse's life, whether to mandate portability, whether to address who pays filing expenses to make the portability election, state estate tax planning considerations, and the financial impact of portability planning decisions, see Item 5 of the Current Developments and Hot Topics Summary (December 2015) found here and available at www.bessemer.com/professionalpartners.

-15. Creating Trust With Beneficiary As Deemed Owner Under §678, "Beneficiary Deemed Owner Trust" (BDOT); Application of Letter Ruling 201633021 a.
+16. Creating Trust With Beneficiary As Deemed Owner Under §678, "Beneficiary Deemed Owner Trust" (BDOT); Application of Letter Ruling 201633021 a.
 Underlying Statutory Provision